 When the switch is pushed, the headlight changes from low beam to high beam.
-It stays in the selected position until it is ack.
-When in high beam position, the high switched back.
+It stays in the selected position until it is switched back.
 When in high beam position, the high beam indicator on the lower dash illuminates.

 B. Flash-to-Pass